SorinGFS/webaccess/readme.md

     * node: >=12.19.0
     * npm: >=6.0.0
-    * mongoDB >=2.6
+    * mongoDB >=3.6 (required if auth, access logs or error logs are enabled, or for restApi)
     * downstream server Nginx, Apache, or whatever, to proxy connections to this host (default `localhost:7331` for production, `localhost:3002` for development)

 ### Installation

-Express Access Proxy itself is just a transparent proxy.
+WebAccess itself is just a transparent proxy.
 Install it first:

 ```shell
 cd /path/to/desired/location